viglesiasce/continuous-delivery-spinnaker-gke/labs/triggering-deployments.md

 # Triggering Deployments
+Deploying container images can happen, manually or automatically.
+In this lab, you'll do both: a manual deployment through the Spinnaker UI and an automatic deployment using the Container Builder Build Trigger we set up previously.

 ## Running your pipeline manually
 1. Return to the Pipelines page by clicking on the “Pipelines” button